michaelshiloh/NetworkEverything/syllabus.md

 assignment documenting the work.
 If you have multiple posts for one assignment, tag them appropriately.

+The journal must be in your Github repository, either in the README.md or a different file.

-In-class participation
+#### In-class participation

 You are expected to attend class and actively engage in all discussions, exercises, and activities.
 Failure to participate in discussions and demonstrate that the readings have been completed will affect the participation component of your grade.
 You are expected to pay attention to your peer’s work and presentations in class.

  – More than one unexcused absence will result in a lower final grade (a B+ would become a B).
  – More than three unexcused absences will result in failure.
 If you’re going to be late or absent, email me in advance.
  – If you have an emergency, please let me know as soon as possible.
  – If you miss a class session for any reason, you are still responsible for making up the material covered.
  – If you are on your phone or computer, and it is not part of a course assignment, you will be given an unexcused absence for the entire day meeting

-Midterm project
+#### Midterm project

 You will produce a hardware and software production project where you develop a device that communicates with an online server.
 The specifics of the project